Uptrace Configuration Guide

 http_challenge_addr: ':80'

-First, generate a self-signed certificate replacing localhost with your domain:
+For custom certificates, first generate a certificate (replace localhost with your domain):

 shell